 If you're running Atera and looking at this page, you probably aren't shopping for a new PSA — Atera handles the basics fine.
 What you're tired of is everything that lives outside Atera's scope:

 - Billing complexity is in another tool.
-Atera's auto-billing handles per-device and hourly, but anything more nuanced (tiered rates, after-hours multipliers, project work, license markup from Pax8) means QuickBooks or spreadsheets pick up the rest.
+Atera's auto-billing handles per-device and hourly, but anything more nuanced (tiered rates, after-hours multipliers, project work, license markup from your distributor — Pax8, Ingram, or anything with an API) means your accounting system — QuickBooks, Xero, Sage, or whatever you run — or spreadsheets pick up the rest.

 - Customer portal is basic.
 Functional, but not branded as your MSP.
 Customers want one polished place to log in.